prisma/prisma-examples/.github/readmes/_using-the-graphql-api-auth-new.md

 ### Authenticating GraphQL requests

 In this example, you authenticate your GraphQL requests using the `Authorization` header field of the HTTP requests which are sent from clients to your GraphQL server.
-The required authentication token is returned by successful `signup` and `login` queries.
+The required authentication token is returned by successful `signup` and `login` mutations.

 Using the GraphQL Playground, the `Authorization` header can be configured in the **HTTP HEADERS** tab in the bottom-left corner of the GraphQL Playground.
 The values for the HTTP headers are defined in JSON format.
 Note that the authentication token needs to be sent with the `Bearer `-prefix: